Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Introduction

-In order to incorporate the contextual information into the decision-making problem, \cite{ban2019big} employ a parameterized mapping from contextual information to inventory decision and select parameters to achieve the best empirical performance based on the available data.
-This method, termed `decision rule approach', is also applied to portfolio selection problem by \cite{bazier2020generalization} and extended to general stochastic programming problems using reproducing kernel Hilbert spaces in \cite{bertsimas2022data} and a non-convex piecewise affine decision rule in \cite{zhang2023data}. \cite{zhang2024optimal} explore a distributionally robust framework for newsvendor problem and identify a class of nonparametric policies that interpolate an optimal in-sample policy to unobserved feature values in a specific manner.
-Another stream of studies and approaches is named SLO, which first trains models to predict the conditional distribution of problem data based on observed contextual information, and subsequently solves the associated conditional stochastic programming. \cite{bertsimas2020predictive} propose various methods for predicting the conditional distribution of problem data, while \cite{zhu2022joint} focus on the point prediction and take a robust optimization perspective to address the inaccuracy in prediction.
-To obtain a distribution prediction from the point prediction model, \cite{kannan2024residuals} add the residuals of the prediction model to the point prediction, thereby constructing a conditional distribution prediction.
-Moreover, distributionally robust optimization techniques are employed to enhance the predicted conditional distribution by \cite{kannan2021heteroscedasticity} and \cite{kannan2025data}.
+In order to incorporate the contextual information into the decision-making problem, Ban and Rudin \cite{ban2019big} employ a parameterized mapping from contextual information to inventory decision and select parameters to achieve the best empirical performance based on the available data.
+This method, termed `decision rule approach', is also applied to the portfolio selection problem by Bazier-Matte and Delage \cite{bazier2020generalization} and extended to general stochastic programming problems using reproducing kernel Hilbert spaces {(RKHS)} \cite{bertsimas2022data} and the non-convex piecewise affine decision rule \cite{zhang2023data}.
+Zhang et al. \cite{zhang2024optimal} explore a distributionally robust framework for the newsvendor problem and identify a class of nonparametric policies that interpolate an optimal in-sample policy to unobserved feature values in a specific manner. { Chen et al. \cite{chen2024robust} focus on interpretable policy classes, such as tree-based policies, and integrate a robust satisficing model to handle distributional ambiguity. } Another stream of studies and approaches is named sequential learning and optimization (SLO), which first trains models to predict the conditional distribution of problem data based on observed contextual information, and subsequently solves the associated conditional stochastic programming.
+Bertsimas and Kallus \cite{bertsimas2020predictive} propose various methods for predicting the conditional distribution of problem data, while Zhu et al. \cite{zhu2022joint} focus on the point prediction and take a robust optimization perspective to address the inaccuracy in prediction.
+To obtain a distribution prediction from the point prediction model, Kannan et al. \cite{kannan2024residuals} add the residuals of the prediction model to the point prediction, thereby constructing a conditional distribution prediction.
+Distributionally robust optimization techniques are employed to enhance the predicted conditional distribution \cite{kannan2021heteroscedasticity,kannan2025data}.
 To promote predictions that facilitate sequential decision-making, the integrated learning and optimization (ILO) framework is proposed.
-This framework studies a bilevel optimization problem comprising a learning phase and a decision-making phase, see \cite{donti2017task}, \cite{kallus2023stochastic} and \cite{qi2021integrated}. \cite{elmachtoub2022smart} investigate this framework from a regret perspective.
-Further extensions and theoretical analyses of this method are provided by \cite{liu2021riskbound}, \cite{ho2022risk}, \cite{el2023generalization}, \cite{iyengar2023optimizer}, and \cite{elmachtoub2023estimate}.
+This framework studies a bilevel optimization problem comprising a learning phase and a decision-making phase, see \cite{donti2017task,kallus2023stochastic,qi2025integrated}.
+Elmachtoub and Grigas \cite{elmachtoub2022smart} investigate this framework from a regret perspective.
+Further extensions and theoretical analyses of this method are provided in \cite{el2023generalization,elmachtoub2023estimate,ho2022risk,iyengar2023optimizer,liu2021riskbound}.
 For a comprehensive overview on contextual optimization, see \cite{sadana2024survey}.